ejiogumercy/Mercy-Aamarachi/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As the Lead Data & Operations Analyst at SOLBRILTEST, I help online businesses uncover data-driven opportunities, streamline their workflows, and deliver exceptional customer experiences.*

 **- ✅Data Analysis & Visualization.**
 - Proficient in Excel, Power BI, and SQL for cleaning, analyzing, and visualizing data.